-Brewster, a Democrat, was the representative for Oklahoma’s 3rd congressional district from 1991 to 1996.
+Brewster was the representative for Oklahoma’s 3rd congressional district and was a Democrat.
+He served from 1991 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brewster is shown as a purple triangle. (analysis methodology)
+Brewster is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Brewster sponsored bills primarily in these issue areas:

 Economics and Public Finance (18%) Taxation (18%) Public Lands and Natural Resources (15%) Families (12%) Environmental Protection (9%) Government Operations and Politics (9%) Commerce (9%) Animals (9%)